Updated on May 5, 2023

 Of course, the Chanel formula is readily available information, so advanced counterfeiters could create a serial number that fits the table above.
 Pay attention to the font, the sparkles and the x cutout in the hologram.
 You need to examine the serial number sticker more carefully: it will never be a plain, boring sticker that looks out of place.

 Caution: If Chanel serial number sticker doesn’t contain either CC logo markings, an ‘X’ shape cut into the tape or iridescent speckles, it could very well be fake.

 If you looked everywhere inside the bag and still find no serial number, it's not the end of the world!
 Remember, these are stickers that are constantly rubbing against the bag's contents, and they can fall off and fade with use.
 It could also be a vintage authentic Chanel crafted prior to 1986.

 Pictured: examples of authentic Chanel date codes.
 Note how they combine several unique identification and safety features: iridescent speckles, CC logos and 'X' scores on the plastic.
-Date code stickers are usually very small, and are found either on a small leather tab such as in the bottom left example, inside of an interior pocket or tucked into a corner of the bag's interior.
+They are usually found either on a small leather tab such as in the bottom left example, inside of an interior pocket or tucked into a corner of the bag's interior.

 2. Examine the Stitch Quality and Stitch Count: